If you’re just starting out in the blogging world, you may feel overwhelmed.

 Scope Out the Competition

 It sounds strange to advise you to go to another blog to come up with your ideas, but let’s be honest: Everyone does it.
 You don’t have to copy anyone directly.
 Instead, read other writers’ blog posts as inspiration.
 Let your mind wander, and you may be surprised where you wind up.

 Showcase Your Favorites

 Having a blog gives you a certain amount of power, in that people are looking to you for information.
-Why not use that platform to promote some of your favorite things?
+Why not use that platform to promote some of your favourite things?

-From highlighting your favorite movies and books to linking to the blogs you read most, “favorites” posts are always a big traffic driver because, let’s be honest, we’re all a little curious and we like to know what other people are thinking.
+From highlighting your favourite movies and books to linking to the blogs you read most, “favourites” posts are always a big traffic driver because let’s be honest, we’re all a little curious, and we like to know what other people are thinking.
 Favorites are a subtle way to reveal some of your personality.